The world of finance and investing can often seem confusing, cluttered and bloated with jargon. It needn’t be that way.

 It’s like the buy and sell prices you may see at a foreign exchange counter when you get your holiday money.
 Say you’re buying £1,000 in euros.
 When you buy it, you’ll pay the offer price, let’s assume it’s €1.30 – giving you 1,300 euros in total.
 If your holiday was then suddenly cancelled and you had to switch your euros back to pounds, you’d switch it at the bid price.
 As the bid price is usually lower than the offer price, it’s unlikely you’d get your initial £1,000 in full at the exchange kiosk.

 If a share’s bid price stands at 99p, and the offer price is 101p, the bid-offer spread would be 2p.
-Buying shares with a low bid-offer spread is important when investing as it minuses the value you can potentially lose when you decide to trade your investments.
+Buying shares with a low bid-offer spread is important when investing as it reduces the value you can potentially lose when trading your investments.

 This is one of the reasons we favour using exchange-traded funds (ETFs) – they generally have a low bid-offer spread, and they can be traded easily and quickly at high volume.

-There are two types of bonds: corporate bonds and government bonds.
+Bonds are a broad spectrum of investments under many different categories, but certainly the two most common are corporate bonds and government bonds.
 Corporate bonds are issued by companies, government bonds are issued by governments.

 Companies often need to raise money to pay for things such as new factories and machinery.
-One way of doing this is to issue corporate bonds.
-Investors can buy these bonds and in return for handing over money for an agreed number of years, they’ll receive their money back, plus guaranteed interest when the bond ‘matures’.
+One way of doing this is to issue bonds.
+In exchange for handing over money for an agreed number of years, investors expect to receive their money back plus interest.

-Governments do the same thing, to fund a new motorway project for instance.
+Governments do the same thing.
 Bonds issued by the UK government are also called gilts.
+Bonds issued by the US government are also called treasuries.

 The guarantees offered with corporate and government bonds are different.
 For example, if a company goes out of business, its corporate bond holder can only be paid out from the assets that remain, which may not be enough to cover their initial investment.

 When investors feel particularly confident about the economy and expect companies to perform well, share prices will often rise.
-A bull market refers to a period of extended stock market growth and an overall feeling of optimism.
-Investors commonly refer to a bull market when the value of the stock market has risen by 20% for a period of two months or more.
+A bull market refers to a period of extended stock market growth and the overall feeling of optimism.
+Investors commonly say there is a bull market when the value of the stock market rises by 20% or more without a significant decline.

 Capital gains tax (CGT)

 Whether you’ll need to pay CGT on your investment gains will depend on how much money you make.
 It also depends on the tax efficiency of your chosen investment.
-You don’t pay CGT on ISAs, personal equity plans, UK government gilts and premium bonds.
+For example, you don’t pay CGT on ISAs, personal equity plans, UK government gilts and premium bonds.

 Wheat, livestock, oil, gold and sugar are all types of commodities.
-They are raw materials that are used to create a range of consumer products.
-Commodity investors study the markets for these products with the aim of predicting how prices will change in the future.
+They are raw materials used to create a range of consumer products.
+Commodity investors study the market for these products with the aim of predicting how prices will change in the future.
 Historically, the price of commodities has been very volatile, responding quickly to changes in the political and economic environment.

-Compounding is all about earning interest on your interest (or returns on your returns), rather than just on the original money you invested.
+In investing, compounding is all about earning interest on your interest (or returns on your returns), rather than just on the original money you invested.
 The power of compounding can have a huge effect on your investment returns.
 If you don’t make withdrawals and let your returns mount up over time, the knock-on effect can be substantial.
+As always, investment returns are not guaranteed, as the value of your portfolio can go down as well as up

 Corporate bonds are used by businesses to raise money.
 The investor hands over a lump sum for an agreed period and in return receives a fixed rate of interest.
 The original investment should then be paid back, but if the company goes out of business, the investor could potentially lose out.
 (See Bonds)

 A derivative is a type of financial contract.
-The contract is about a particular investment – it could be the price of a company’s shares, for example.
+The contract relates to a particular investment – it could be related to the price of a company’s shares, for example.
 You can also have derivatives that are tied to bonds, commodities, interest rates and currencies.

 Maintaining a diverse portfolio of investments helps to manage risk and reduces the impact of prices dropping in any one area of your portfolio.
 It also means you can benefit from investment gains across many different investments.